AlbertTB/SBI_PYT_project/README.md

 #### Hydrophobicity and Binding Site Formation

 Hydrophobic interactions are often the primary driving force in protein-ligand binding.
 The program incorporates the Kyte \& Doolittle hydrophobicity scale to characterize residues and evaluate their potential contribution to binding sites.
-Research by Elucidating the multiple roles of hydration for accurate protein-ligand binding prediction has demonstrated that the balance between hydrophobicity and hydration plays a crucial role in binding affinity[^3].
+Research by Elucidating the multiple roles of hydration for accurate protein-ligand binding prediction has demonstrated that the balance between hydrophobicity and hydration plays a crucial role in binding affinity[^5].

 #### Solvent Accessibility and Binding Site Prediction

 Solvent accessibility, calculated using DSSP, provides information about residue exposure to solvent.
-Binding sites typically show a distinctive pattern of solvent accessibility compared to the rest of the protein:
+Binding sites typically show a distinctive pattern of solvent accessibility compared to the rest of the protein[^7]:

 ```python
 # From pdb_feature_extraction.py